|

 "But Gimli," she added, putting her hands on his shoulders,

-"whatever you may like to pretend to Legolas," and she
+"whatever you may like to pretend to Legolas,"she

-travel with him along the coast road.
-You need never use an excuse
+to travel with him along the coast road.
+You need never use an

-with me, because I know how much you care for him.
-And nothing
+excuse with me, because I know how much you care for him.
+And

 She grinned mischievously at the dwarfs expression.
 "You